Program Director Message

 The clinical program provides an experience in assisted reproduction involving controlled ovarian stimulation protocols, ovocyte retrieval, invitro fertilization and embryo and oocyte freezing as well as embryo transfers.
 The basic research experience begins in the second year and consists of 18 months of protected time investigating a topic approved by the Division Research Committee.
 The third year of the Program is partly basic research, the completion of the thesis project but also a re-introduction to the clinical arena with rotations on adult general endocrinology, and pediatric endocrinology.

-The clinical faculty is David F. Archer, MD, Silvina Bocca, MD, PhD, Laurel Stadtmauer, MD, PhD, Jacob Myers, PhD director of the Embryology Laboratory, Mahmood Morshedi, PhD Director of Andrology, Susan Gitlin, PhD Director of the Pre-embryo Genetics Program.
+The clinical faculty is David F. Archer, MD, Silvina Bocca, MD, PhD, Laurel Stadtmauer, MD, PhD, Mahmood Morshedi, PhD Director of Andrology, Susan Gitlin, PhD Director of the Pre-embryo Genetics Program.
 The CONRAD program clinical and pre-clinical research activities are housed in the Jones Institute building and provide further expertise in basic and clinical research.

 The strength of the Jones Institute for Reproductive Medicine is the involvement of the Faculty in both basic and clinical research and the commitment to the education of young investigators.
 This commitment has been important to the success of our mission of creating academically oriented, well trained Reproductive Endocrine and Infertility Fellows.

 We welcome any inquiries and look forward to having the opportunity to help you decide where you would like spend your Fellowship Program in the future.